 I was running late in true Cinderella style and my beautiful bestie stood up to greet me throwing her arms about me.
 In glamorous, fitted, white dress and red lipstick, she was just stunning.
 Isn’t that part of the wonderfulness of being a woman?
 We get to be princesses every now and then!
 And why not for Women’s Day?

-At our table there was a range of different women, of varying ages from 18 to 65, from different countries, and sporting different styles.
-One lady admitted she never wears dresses but chose to wear one especially for the occasion and she looked fantastic!
+At our table there was a range of different women, of varying ages from 18 to 65, from different countries and sporting different styles.
+One lady admitted that she never wears dresses but chose to wear one especially for the occasion and she looked fantastic!

 This is a message that has been coming at me from different angles and directions lately.
 I’ve been encouraged through different avenues to share more of myself.
 I wasn’t sure just how I was meant to do that and how to share just what of me, exactly?
 What would it accomplish, I wondered.
 After all, I was taught to be humble and meek.
 But had I, somewhere along the line, confused humility and meekness with invisibility?